News

 His work has helped expose unconstitutional overreach, cronies and corruption (like a government seizing an old man’s home, selling it, and keeping the profits over just $8 in unpaid taxes.
 Yes, really. $8.
 That’s not a typo).

-Rigel has worked on video interviews with big names across all sides of different issues like: whistleblower Edward Snowden (and the man who wanted Snowden executed: Former CIA Director Mike Pompeo), former NBA star Enes Kanter, the controversial Jordan B Peterson, Republican Senator Rand Paul, and previous Democratic presidential hopefuls Andrew Yang and Tulsi Gabbard.
+Drake has worked on video interviews with big names across all sides of different issues like: whistleblower Edward Snowden (and the man who wanted Snowden executed: Former CIA Director Mike Pompeo), former NBA star Enes Kanter, the controversial Jordan B Peterson, Republican Senator Rand Paul, and presidential candidate Robert F. Kennedy Jr.

-And we leave you with some photos of Halloween costumes, food and fun from past expeditions and a three-minute documentary made by a participant from a previous expedition.
+And we leave you with some photos of Halloween costumes, food and fun from past expeditions and a three-minute documentary made by Kyle Keyser, a former Dracula Expedition participant from 2016 (who is hosting for us in 2024) and is now airline pilot.
 Turn up your speakers for it!
 The Dracula Expedition Video!

 Bucharest police patrolling on Segways - Romania.
 (Photo by Christopher Campbell)